"Come and see."

 When You Arrive

 Park in the lot off 76th Ave.
 N. Come in through the main entrance.
 You will likely be greeted at the door.
 Feel free to introduce yourself or simply find a seat.
-There is no wrong place to sit.
+There is no wrong place to sit or stand.

 What the Service Looks Like

 Orthodox worship is participatory.
-There will be singing throughout, by the choir and by the congregation together.
+There will be singing throughout, by the deacon, the priest, and the choir and the congregation together.
 There will be Scripture readings, a sermon, and the Eucharist (Holy Communion).
 The liturgy lasts about 90 minutes.
 You are welcome to observe everything.
-Please do not feel pressure to participate in anything you are unfamiliar with.

 Holy Communion

 In Orthodox tradition, Holy Communion is shared among baptized and chrismated Orthodox Christians who have prepared through fasting and prayer.
 If you are visiting and have not been received into the Orthodox Church, you are warmly invited to come forward to receive a blessing from the priest instead.
-Simply cross your arms over your chest.
+Simply say "Father bless" and bow your head once it's your turn.

 Dress